top of page

 2. The Porter-Phelps-Huntington House Museum

-This well-preserved 18th-century house was continuously occupied by a single-family in 1752 until the death of Dr. James Lincoln Huntington, the museum's founder.
+This well-preserved 18th-century house was continuously occupied by a single family in 1752 until the death of Dr. James Lincoln Huntington, the museum's founder.
 The house contains many interesting items belonging to the family and preserved for over 300 years.
 The Porter-Phelps-Huntington papers are now preserved at Amherst College Archives and Special Collections.

 3. Yale Center for British Art